jonathanzhong/front-arcadeGame/README.md

 - Utilized JavaScript's object oriented programming features to write "Enemy" and "Player" classes to create instances of objects.
 - Deployed a pseudoclassical pattern.

+## Game Running and Playing Instructions:

+CLICK the "index.html" file, then you are ready to play with it.

 ##Peek:
 ![Alt text](https://github.com/jonathanzhong/front-arcadeGame/blob/master/images/classicalgame.png)